How To Present A Project and Get The Approval You’re Looking For!

 2. Tell Your Audience What You’re Going to Cover

-When you let your audience know what to expect, and the time required for your presentation, it keeps them wondering what’s next and losing focus when you’re talking.
+When you let your audience know what to expect, and the time required for your presentation, it keeps them from wondering what’s next and losing focus when you’re talking.

 3. Make Your Information Relevant